-24 I adhere to the Reasons to Believe model of humanity's origins, which rejects macroevolutionary assumptions and maintains that Adam and Eve were created by God and were the ancestors of all humanity.
+22 I adhere to the Reasons to Believe model of humanity's origins, which rejects macroevolutionary assumptions and maintains that Adam and Eve were created by God and were the ancestors of all humanity.
 It rejects any descent of humans from apes or even from other hominids like the Neanderthals.
-Just a few of many articles on this subject are: reasons.org/articles/the-leap-to-two-feet-the-sudden-appearance-of-bipedalism, reasons.org/blogs/take-two/of-hominids-and-humans, reasons.org/rtb-101/historicaladam, reasons.org/articles/from-whence-do-we-come-part-1-of-2.
+Just a few of many articles on this subject are: reasons.org/articles/the-leap-to-two-feet-the-sudden-appearance-of-bipedalism, reasons.org/explore/blogs/take-two/of-hominids-and-humans, reasons.org/explore/publications/rtb-101/rtb-101-historical-adam, reasons.org/explore/publications/articles/from-whence-do-we-come-part-1-of-2.